spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/disabling-monitors.md

 title: Disabling monitors
 ---

-If you want to temporarily stop the uptime and the ssl check of a monitor you can disable it.
+If you want to temporarily stop the uptime and the certificate check of a monitor you can disable it.

 This is how to disable a monitor for `https://laravel.com`